José Herrera (outfielder, born 1972)

-José Ramón Herrera Catalino (born August 30, 1972) is a former professional baseball outfielder.
+José Ramón Herrera Catalino (born August 30, 1972) is a Dominican former professional baseball outfielder.
 He played parts of two seasons in Major League Baseball for the Oakland Athletics (1995–96).
 He also played in the Korea Baseball Organization in 2001–02.
 In 2010, he played for the York Revolution of the Atlantic League of Professional Baseball and in the minor leagues for the Toronto Blue Jays and Baltimore Orioles.

 Career

 In 1993, Herrera was traded by the Toronto Blue Jays along with pitcher Steve Karsay to the Oakland Athletics for Major League Baseball's all-time stolen base leader, Rickey Henderson, who helped Toronto win the 1993 World Series.
 He played in 141 games in the majors for the Oakland Athletics in 1995 and 1996, his only major league action.
 He played in the minors for Oakland through 1997, and joined the Blue Jays organization again in 1998, playing for the Syracuse SkyChiefs.

 In 1999, Herrera signed with the Baltimore Orioles organization and was assigned to their Triple-A affiliate.
 While playing for the Rochester Red Wings, Herrera outran Zippy Chippy in a 40-yard race on August 18, 2000.
 A famous thoroughbred racing loser, Zippy Chippy went winless in 100 races.
 In three tries against a human, he beat Red Wings' outfielders Darnell McDonald and Larry Bigbie, but lost to Herrera.

 In 2001, Herrera played in Korea for the SK Wyverns of the Korea Baseball Organization, and in 2002 he played for the Lotte Giants.
 In 2003 and 2004 he played for the Leones de Yucatan of the Mexican League.
 In 2005, he briefly played for the Orioles Double-A affiliate, the Bowie Baysox, before being released and signing with the Newark Bears.